 The transfer business – particularly the additions of Jack Marriott and Aden Flint on Deadline Day – suggests Garry Monk may have aspirations that exceed just settling after the punishment has been served.
 Could they have one eye on a play-off push, perhaps?

 Having just beaten Birmingham and been deserving of more than the 1-0 win that they got, any thought of the play-offs would be wonderful but, at this stage, it’s wildly optimistic.
 I think most Wednesday fans would be happy to get fourth-bottom first and then take anything beyond that gleefully.
 But I think they are helped this year, in my own personal opinion, by the fact that there are eight or nine teams that you might say could be worried or should be looking over their shoulder.
 If Sheffield Wednesday can get their act together as a mid-table team, on average, they’ll give them more than a fighting chance of staying up.

-Which player should Brentford fans be keeping an eye on this Wednesday night?
+Which player would you suggest Brentford players keep an eye on on Wednesday night?

 I run the risk of repeating myself here but Barry Bannan has been the outstanding player for several years and, to an extent, he still is.
 First and foremost, if I were a Brentford supporter, I’d look out for him, not least because there was an attempt to sign him prior to the close of the transfer window.
 What I know of Brentford, I can see him fitting the bill down there - without wishing to flog him!
 He’s a top player in the role that Wednesday have him in; not a No 10 so much anymore but almost playing that deeper-lying pivot or quarterback role that has become fashionable.
 I’m looking to see how Jack Marriott gets on because, when I’ve seen him playing for Derby, he’s always looked like a good player and also I think the development of Kadeem Harris and Joost van Aken have been two things to raise a positive eyebrow towards.